 The zappi 2 Firmware Version 3.033 release includes a number of significant changes and enhancements.
 V3 firmware for zappi 1 and eddi will be released in the coming weeks once Beta testing is complete.

 IMPORTANT – This is a critical update

-This firmware for zappi 2 has been released first due a critical update that we have been forced to include due to a safety concern identified with the new (2020) Kia e-Niro and Hyundai Kona which have an onboard three phase charger – see below for details
+The zappi 2 – Firmware Version 3.033 has been released first due a critical update that we have been forced to include due to a safety concern identified with the new (2020) Kia e-Niro and Hyundai Kona which have an onboard three phase charger – see below for details

 Failure to update your firmware may lead to damage to your 3-phase zappi if used with one of these vehicles.

 Before upgrading the zappi please ensure that you have also updated the firmware on your hub.

 Instructions on how to update the firmware on your zappi and other myenergi devices can be found -> here <-

 This zappi 2 – Firmware Version 3.033 includes an update for stop mode.
 Now, in Stop Mode, the zappi will not charge the EV.
 The boost modes are also disabled.

 Zappi continues to measure power and communicate with other devices in the network.

 This mode can also be set as the default mode on reboot / start-up.
 Support of STOP in the app will be provided in the next release of the app.